How to pack carry-on only for Europe in a nutshell:

 Money-saving tip for packing: buy used?

-If you find yourself having to buy a lot of things before your trip (like we did), you might try buying used.
-I bought some of my pants, my backpack and Noah’s puffer coat on Poshmark (first time using Poshmark?
+If you have to buy a lot of things before your trip (like we did), you might try buying used.
+I bought pants, my backpack and Noah’s puffer coat on Poshmark (first time using Poshmark?
 Use the code jennarfrancisco at checkout to get $5 off).

 Buying used was a smart choice for Noah’s coat because he rarely uses a big coat at home, and the pants and backpack I got were basically brand new but half the price.
 I also got my camera used on Amazon — it had been used only once but I saved $200 off a new one!